sridharshini1/cloudnetworking-config-solutions/execution/06-consumer/MIG/README.md

 The user or service account executing Terraform must have the following roles (or equivalent permissions):

-- Compute Admin (for managing VMs)
+- Compute Admin (for managing MIGs)
-- Instance Group Manager (for managing MIGs)
 - Service Account User (if using service accounts)

 ## Execution Steps